-Textures (2019 - 2021) is an ongoing project in which I use self-initiated natural processes in combination with digital photographic techniques, to question whether the final artwork as a picture is of equal (material) value as the actual processes or original ‘works’.
-By making use of materials that have a life of their own and are so rich in texture and detail, but by scanning them instead of using these materials in a physical work of art, I find myself both losing and gaining control over the artwork.
+Textures (2019 - ongoing) is an ongoing series in which (self-initiated) natural processes are combined with digital photographic techniques, to question whether the final artwork as a picture is of equal (material) value as the actual processes themselves.
 Being able to zoom in, blow up, adjust in colour or combine within a digital collage, gives the work a recognizable yet mysterious character.
 While looking at something that seems familiar, it is still hard to understand what it is you’re actually looking at.
 Is it a reproduction of a painting, a picture of ice, a microscopic image or a satellite photo?
 By capturing the materials while they are still fluid, as well as capturing materials that will always change, the use of photographic techniques becomes less like a form of reproduction and more like a tool for preservation, application and distortion.
 Simultaneously, the use of both natural materials and digital techniques serves as a metaphor for the way in which we as human beings constantly interact with and adjust our natural surroundings through modern technology, slowly becoming incapable of seeing the difference between the natural and the synthetic.